halildurmus/win32/README.md

 You could use it to build a Windows app with Flutter that relies on Win32 APIs:
 ![Disk explorer screenshot](https://github.com/timsneath/win32/blob/master/doc/images/disk_explorer.png?raw=true)

-You could even use it to build a traditional Win32 app that could have come straight out of a classic Charles Petzold book on programming Windows apps:
+You could even use it to build a traditional Win32 app, written purely in Dart, that could have come straight out of a classic Charles Petzold book on programming Windows apps:
 ![Dart notepad screenshot](https://github.com/timsneath/win32/blob/master/doc/images/notepad.png?raw=true)

 or even, perhaps, a fully-fledged game using GDI: